ToNi3141/Rasterix/README.md

 | RASTERIZER_FIXPOINT_PRECISION             | if/ef   | Defines the width of the multipliers used in the fixed point interpolation.
 Valid range: 16-25. |
 | RASTERIZER_FLOAT_PRECISION                | if/ef   | Precision of the floating point arithmetic.
 Valid range: 20-32. |

+# Variant
+The core comes in two pre configured variants, `RRXIF` and `RRXEF`. `IF` stands for internal framebuffer while `EF` stands for external framebuffer.
+Both variants have their advantages and drawbacks.
+But except of the framebuffer handling and resulting limitations, they are completely equal.

+`RRXIF`: This variant is usually faster, because it only loosely depends on the memory subsystem of your FPGA.
+The rendering is completely executed in the FPGAs static RAM resources.
+The drawback is the occupation of a lot of RAM resources on the FPGA and on your host.
+For a reasonable performance, you need at least 128kB + 128kB + 32kB = 288kB memory only for the framebuffers.
+Less is possible but only useful for smaller displays.
+More memory is generally recommended.

+The used memory is decoupled from the actual framebuffer size.
+If a framebuffer with a specific resolution won't fit into the internal framebuffer, then the framebuffer is rendered in several cycles where the internal framebuffer only contains a part of the whole framebuffer.

+Because the framebuffer is split in several smaller ones, the host requires a display list for each partial framebuffer and must keep the display list in memory, until the rendering is done.
+For a picture with a reasonable complexity, you can assume that the host requires several MB of memory just for the display lists.
+It also can screw up the rendering in some cases.
+When a new frame without glClear is drawn, you will not see the echo of the last frame, instead you will see the echo of the last partial frame.

+`RRXEF`: The performance of this variant heavily depends on the performance of your memory subsystem, because all framebuffers are on your system memory (typically DRAM).
+While the latency is not really important for the performance, but the the number of memory request the system can handle is even more.
+This is especially in the Xilinx MIG a big bottleneck for this design (because of this, it is around ~3 times slower that the `RRXIF`).
+Another limitation of the memory subsystem / AXI bus (the strobe of the AXI bus works only byte wise, not bit wise): Stencil and color masks are not working correctly and the color buffer does not support an alpha channel.

+The advantages are: It doesn't use FPGA memory resources for the framebuffers.
+They are free for other designs, but it needs a bit more additional logic to handle the memory requests.
+Another advantage is the usage of smaller display list with intermediate display list uploads.
+That reduces the memory footprint for the display lists on the host system to a few kB.
+It isn't anymore required to keep the whole frame in the display list, the display list now acts only as a buffer.
+This configuration works more like a traditional renderer.

+Both variants can work either in fixed point or floating point arithmetic.
+The fixed point arithmetic has almost the same image quality and compatibility compared to the float arithmetic.
+All tested games are working perfectly fine with both, while the fixed point configuration only requires half of the logic of the floating point configuration.

 # Missing Features
 The following features are currently missing compared to a real OpenGL implementation